jmpicnic/obsidian-docs/docs/Projects/scac-technology/the-ROI-of-sc-technology-projects/ROI.md

 {{ draftMark }}

 The last 10 years have seen unprecedented investment levels in supply chain and distribution capabilities.
 Giants in distribution and logistics have poured prodigious amounts of capital to compete in the race to support e-commerce fulfillment.
-As examples of this effort [Amazon](https://finbox.com/BIT:AMZN/explorer/capex/), [Walmart](https://finbox.com/NYSE:WMT/explorer/capex) and [UPS](https://finbox.com/NYSE:UPS/explorer/capex) alone total around $300 Billion dollars in capital expenditures over the last 5 years, which although not all of them are dedicated to their supply chain, a substantial portion is.
+As examples of this effort [Amazon](https://finbox.com/BIT:AMZN/explorer/capex/), [Walmart](https://finbox.com/NYSE:WMT/explorer/capex) and [UPS](https://finbox.com/NYSE:UPS/explorer/capex) alone total around $300 Billion dollars in capital expenditures over the last five years, which although not all of them are dedicated to their supply chain, a substantial portion is.

-Customer expectations in e-commerce can be summarized in two sound bites that we have used in the past. *The Tyranny of Now* and *The Infinite Shelf* reflecting the value that customers put on ever shortening *click-to-door* times and the availability of any product one can ever look for, while at the same time having zero tolerance for mis-shipped goods.
+Customer expectations in e-commerce are summarized in two sound bites that we have used in the past. *The Tyranny of Now* and *The Infinite Shelf* that capture the value that customers put on ever shortening *click-to-door* times and the availability of any product one can ever look for.
+At the same time, the same customers show little or no tolerance for mis-shipped goods or incomplete deliveries, ready to jump to a competitor at the first sign mis-hap.

-The *Tyranny of Now* and *Infinite Shelf* demands from customers affect not only the fulfillment centers as the last stage of distribution chains, but is increasingly felt by upstream nodes in distribution, wholesale and origin facilities as the overall *product-to-market* time shrinks and the variety of products offered by each provider grows.
+Customers' *Tyranny of Now* and *Infinite Shelf* expectations affect not only fulfillment centers as the edge of distribution chains, but are increasingly felt by upstream distribution, wholesale and origin facilities as the overall *product-to-market* time shrinks and the variety of products offered by each provider grows.

-This pressure is qualitatively altering the way supply chain operations are designed and measured.
-Traditionally *Throughput* of a facility and its *Cost per shipped unit* where the main performance metrics for logistics operations.
-In the new conditions, the metrics to optimize are order lead time and fulfillment accuracy or yield.
+The pressure to perform is qualitatively altering the way supply chain operations are designed and measured. *Throughput* of a facility and its *Cost per shipped unit* where traditionally the main performance metrics for logistics operations.
+In the new conditions, optimization must focus on *order lead time* and *fulfillment accuracy* metrics.
 The ROI calculations were almost exclusively based on reducing the Operational Cost or increasing the volume for a given cost or capital investment (e.g. in buildings).
-Now the calculation is much more complicated because the returns are derived from estimates of customer retention or satisfaction based on proxy operational metrics of SLA or accuracy.
+Now the calculation needs to be much more sophisticated because returns are the driven by customer retention or satisfaction.
+These are hard to relate to operational practices.
+The most common operational metrics to use as proxies measure lead time SLA, e.g. the P95 time to ship and yield, e.g. percent of orders with a missing or incorrect item.

-For modern logistics nodes the calculation of the return on automation investments varies from case to case and the first step is to decide what business goals the investment is attempting to achieve.
-These business goals fall into a few broad categories:
+The calculation of the return on automation investments varies from case to case in modern logistics nodes.
+The first step is to decide what business goals the investment is attempting to achieve which can be classified along a few broad categories:

 - Increased Productivity either as cost reduction or as an increase of output for the same facility and cost levels.
 - Increase or protect the revenue stream by increasing the accuracy and speed of shipments, or increasing the variety of products that a facility can handle.